uikit/uikit-site/docs/pages/utility.md

 ## Video

-To automatically mute or play videos add the `uk-video` attribute to the element on the left.
+To automatically mute or play videos, add the `uk-video` attribute to the element on the left.
 The video will pause whenever its element is not visible and resume once it becomes visible again.

 ```html
 <video uk-video></div>